 Companies like Twilio, Asterisk (via SIP.js), and FreeSWITCH built robust SIP-WebRTC bridges, enabling developers to embed voice/video capabilities directly into web applications.

 The technical breakthrough: WebRTC's offer/answer model maps naturally to SIP's session negotiation, making browser-to-SIP gateway translation relatively straightforward.
-The browser generates an SDP (Session Description Protocol) offer, the gateway translates it to a SIP INVITE, and media flows directly between browser and SIP infrastructure.
+The browser generates a Session Description Protocol (SDP) offer, the gateway translates it to a SIP INVITE, and media flows directly between the browser and SIP infrastructure.

 Modern SIP endpoints began offering: